Loading...

 Transfer Details

-Must have been licensed at least 1 year and practiced minimum 1,000 hours in the 2 years preceding application.
+Applicant must hold an active license in another state, have been licensed for at least one year, and have practiced a minimum of 1,000 hours in the two years immediately preceding the date of application.

 Additional Requirements for Transfer